 Why choose to drive to the Alps?

-The links to Calais are very good in the UK, whether you’re heading by Eurotunnel or by a ferry service you can get to Europe with ease.
-Eurotunnel, in particular, is easy to connect to via England’s south eastern motorway network to get to Folkestone.
+The links to Calais are very good in the UK, whether you’re heading by LeShuttle or by a ferry service you can get to Europe with ease.
+LeShuttle, in particular, is easy to connect to via England’s south eastern motorway network to get to Folkestone.
 Most ferries depart from Dover which is equally as easy to drive using the motorway network.

 When you get into France driving is usually a breeze.
 Depending on what time you arrive the motorways are usually empty and are easy to navigate.
 Despite having to use the toll system the roads are very well maintained and you’ll have a very comfortable ride.
 Some French resorts can be reached within 8 hours.